addyosmani/backbone-fundamentals/README.md

 Backbone supports model validation through `Model.validate()`, which allows checking the attribute values for a model prior to them being set.

-It supports including as complex or terse validation rules against attributes and is quite straight-forward to use.
-If the attributes provided are valid, nothing should be returned from `.validate()`, however if they are invalid a custom error can be returned instead.
+Validation functions can as be simple or complex as necessary.
+If the attributes provided are valid, nothing should be returned from `.validate()`.
+If they are invalid, a custom error can be returned instead.

 A basic example for validation can be seen below: